basecamp/kamal/README.md

 ### Configuring build secrets for new images

-Some images might need an secret passed in during build time, like a GITHUB_TOKEN to give access to private gem repositories, but you don't want it exposed in the resulting image.
-This can be done like so:
+Some images need a secret passed in during build time, like a GITHUB_TOKEN to give access to private gem repositories.
+This can be done by having the secret in ENV, then referencing it like so in the configuration:

 ```yaml
 builder: